eclipse/eclipsefuro/docs/furo/content/docs/guides/import-proto.md

 ## Add the script to your flow
 If you want to use the proto files as source of truth, consider to add the import script to your flow config.
-And add it to your default flow
+And add it to your default flow.

 ```yaml